Best Football Betting Books – Must Reads For Football Bettors

 Even the best betting guides can’t cover everything, and that’s where these books come in.
 They dive deeper into strategy, bankroll management, and the psychology of betting—giving you extra tools to improve your game.

-Whether you’re sharpening your skills or looking for new angles, these books are the perfect supplement to our NFL football betting guide, helping you bet smarter and find more value in the odds.
+Whether you’re sharpening your skills or looking for new angles, these books are the perfect supplement to our NFL football betting guide, helping you make smarter betting decisions and spot potential value in the market.

 1. The Logic Of Sports Betting – Ed Miller

 The Logic of Sports Betting teaches you how to win with perspectives from the inside.
-It is easily the best book in the past few years about sports betting.
+It remains one of the most respected modern sports betting books for serious bettors.

 For example, how does a sportsbook generate lines for a particular market?